jtr13/EDAVold/histogram.md

 <img src="histogram_files/figure-html/alignment-fix-1.png" width="672" />

 **Note**: Don't use both `boundary` *and* `center` for bin alignment.
 Just pick one.

-## Theory

-*   For more info about histograms and continuous variables, check out [Chapter 3](http://www.gradaanwr.net/content/03-examining-continuous-variables/){target="_blank"} of the textbook.

 ## External resources